surniaulula/wpsso-ratings-and-reviews/README.md

 <p>Including information about the review (author name, creation time, excerpt, rating), along with the threaded replies / comments for each review.</p>

-<p><strong>WPSSO RAR is <em>super fast</em> and coded for performance:</strong></p>
+<p><strong>WPSSO RAR is <em>incredibly fast</em> and coded for performance:</strong></p>

-<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.</p>
+<p>WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.</p>

-<p>WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>
+<p>WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>

 <h3>WPSSO Core Plugin Prerequisite</h3>